jakestutzman/markapdf/readme.markdown

 building of this library, is I wanted an easy way to create PDF books of documentation of Open Source Code and Client Projects.

-The first version will be a simple HTML Book renderer that includes Syntax Highlighting of code blocks.
-You can include multiple languages within one book by adding the language name to the top of the code block, like so:
+You can create either an HTML Book version or a PDF Book version.
+You can use either markdown or textile for formatting your book.

+## Syntax Highlighting

+One of the focuses of building this, was to have code highlighting.
+I wanted to support multiple languages in one book, for those of us who like to write about HTML, CSS and JavaScript when it comes to Semantic Markup.

+I also wanted to allow the use of CSS for the Code Highlighting, so you can "theme" your book, if you want to.
+I've provided 21 different Stylesheets that will resemble the syntax highlighting of the famous Textmate for OS X.

+Let's look at how we setup code blocks for a specific language:

 	::ruby::
 	class Test